-Best for… Small jobs
+Best for small jobs

-Best for...
-Keen cooks
+Best for keen cooks

 A food processor is like having an assistant in the kitchen.
 It can chop, grate and slice in record time.
 But it can also help with a variety of other tasks, from making mayonnaise to flaky pastry.
 Its primary function is to save you time – chopping carrots and onions for a chilli will take you less than 30 seconds.

-What should I buy?
+What food processor should I buy?

-What we looked for:
+What we looked for in a food processor:

 Attachments: The amount of attachments provided will vary according to functionality and model.
 But some come with everything from shredding blades to citrus presses and integrated liquidisers.
-I wanted attachments that perform well, are useful and don’t take up precious space.
+We wanted attachments that perform well, are useful and don’t take up precious space.

-This review was last updated in November 2016.
+This review was last updated in January 2019.
 If you have any questions, suggestions for future reviews or spot anything that has changed in price or availability please get in touch at firstname.lastname@example.org.

 For more product picks, visit our reviews section.